namadjidku/CarND-Behavioral-Cloning-P3/writeup.md

 predictions = Dense(1)(x)
 ```

-I tried this model with not frozen weights (the model was retrained from the first layer) for 5 epochs.
-I got a validation accuracy of 0.02.
-Unfortunately, I was not able to test the network's perfomance on the first track, as I was getting errors with loading the model while running driver.py.
+Training the model from the first layer) for 5 epochs resulted in a validation accuracy of 0.02.
+It was not possible to test the network's perfomance on the first track, as I was getting errors with loading the model while running driver.py.
+The next solution was to go with a network proposed by a Nvidia team.

-I also had an intution that for using such a powerful pretrained network I need more data, so I decided to go with a network suggested in the lectures (proposed by Nvidia team).
 Following is the architecture of the network: ![alt text][image1].

 #### 2. Attempts to reduce overfitting in the model

-To reduce overfitting I added two dropout layers.
+To reduce overfitting two dropout layers were added.
 The first dropout layer was added with a keeping probability of 0.2 after the last 5x5 convolutional layer, the second - with the probabilty of 0.3 before the first fully-connected layer.

 #### 3. Model parameter tuning

-Since we use an adam optimizer, the learning rate was not tuned manually.
-I decided to go with a batch size of 64, although in the lectures' material the batch size was 32, I doubled it to reduce overfitting.
-Number of epochs was set to 5.
-I tried to increase the number of epochs, but it resulted in overfitting, so the optimal value, when training and validation losses decrease monotonically and the vehicle performs well on the first track in the autonomous mode, was 5.
+Since we used an adam optimizer, the learning rate was not tuned manually.
+The training was done with a batch size of 64 for 5 epochs.
+These parameters were optimal - training and validation losses were decreasing monotonically and the vehicle was performing well on the first track in the autonomous mode.

 #### 4. Appropriate training data

-I used the default training data, which is avaliable in the workspace.
-Following are the examples of a randomly selected image from the training set within the augmentation (flipped image):
+I used the default training data, which was avaliable in the workspace.
+Following are the examples of a randomly selected image from the training with its augmentation (flipped image):

 Image from the central camera            |  Flipped image                              |
 :---------------------------------------:|:-------------------------------------------:|